-Emotional manipulation can be draining and taxing on a person, especially after years of dealing with it.
+Emotional manipulation can be draining, especially after years of dealing with it.
 Even if you don’t realize it, a parent’s behavior and its accompanying stress can take its toll on you.
 Be mindful of how your body reacts when dealing with a difficult parent.
 It could be sending you important signals.
 “If you notice that you feel exhausted, down, begin doubting yourself or feel bad about yourself after the interaction with this relative,” Falcone says, “there may be something unhealthy, toxic, or manipulative occurring in the relationship.”

 5. Seek Help

 Having a family member who’s got your back can make a big difference when struggling to cope with a parent or in-law’s demands.
 Whether it’s a spouse, a sibling, or a trusted confidante, it’s important to have someone you can turn to when things get tough and who can hold you accountable and make sure you are protecting yourself and your boundaries.
 “Having one person as an accountability partner is helpful,” Falcone says, “but use caution to not turn boundary setting into bashing or ostracizing the other relative.”

 6. Put Pen To Paper